Smooth McGroove: Career

 In 2014, Gleason provided narration for an episode of the video game webseries Did You Know Gaming? covering the F-Zero series.

 Gleason's cover of the "Gardens" theme from the 2008 video game LittleBigPlanet was included in the 2014 sequel LittleBigPlanet 3 under the title "Secret Gardens".

-On January 22, 2015, Gleason was featured on Episode 2 of the Reddit podcast Upvoted.
-Gleason recounted how his musical career began, and how he suddenly gained the attention and viewers that eventually allowed him to pursue making music as a full-time career.

 Across 2019 and 2020, Gleason was dealing with personal medical problems and had shut down his Patreon and produced no content, but returned to production of his a cappella covers in March 2021.

 Personal life

 Gleason was born in Oklahoma City, Oklahoma, and was raised in Yukon, Oklahoma.
-As of 2013, he lived in Oklahoma City with his cat Charl.
+As of 2013, he lived in Oklahoma City with his cat, Charl.
+Charl was a black cat who, until his death, made appearances in every single one of Gleason's videos since early 2013.
+Charl died on 30 April 2025 at the age of 14.